-July is National Fibroid Awareness month, and that’s something we’re very serious about.
-So, today, we honor Tamika Gray Valburn, founder of The White Dress Project.
+July was National Fibroid Awareness in several cities and states, and Houston has joined that group now, which is something we’re very excited about.
+So, in recognition of her efforts, we honor Tamika Gray Valburn, founder of The White Dress Project.
 For years, Tanika suffered with fibroids.
 Her mom lost two sets of twins because of her own fibroids.
 But even with the family history, Tamika didn’t make the connection to her own diagnosis!

 In fact, Valburn’s fibroids were diagnosed in her late teens.
 At that point, she’d experienced years of painful symptoms.
 “You just think it will skip a generation,” she’s explained in interviews.
 “When you’re young, you’re not thinking it will be your story as well.”
 But, like so many women, Valburn discovered that fibroids do tend to run in families.

 Because Valburn’s fibroids triggered heavy periods, she “learn[ed] how to pad myself [to keep from leaking through clothes.]
 I know the whole formula—what kind of underwear to wear, what kind of tights, what kind of Spanx.
 I’ve tried and tested everything.
 It’s become a way of life.”

 Eventually, Tanika surgically removed 27 fibroids from her uterus.
 After her recovery, she wanted to help other women.
 So, in 2014, Tanika earned a Georgia state representative’s support in declaring July as Fibroid Awareness Month.
 The goal?
 Helping women get the crucial health information they need.

 But she didn’t stop there.
 Tanika realized that she never bought white clothing.
 She said, “It’s a simple thing.
 Like, who cares, why not just wear black?
 But I love clothes, and the fact that I had to sacrifice wearing white for these benign tumors—I wasn’t feeling it.”